deoxxa/astarisx/README.md

 ######kind: ['instance' || 'array' || 'pseudo']
 **instance**

 Specifies that the getter returns a model instance.
+This needs to be specified if the View interacts with the returned model object. i.e. It will update values on the model.

 _Available in:_ ViewModel